 Other IU Programs

-Education majors are encouraged to consider the Cultural Immersions Projects sponsored by the School of Education.
-This program offers students teaching placements in a number of countries around the world, including Australia, China, Costa Rica, England, India, Ireland, Kenya, New Zealand, Russia, Scotland, Spain, Turkey or Wales.
+Education majors are encouraged to consider the Global Gateway for Teachers sponsored by the School of Education.
+This program offers students teaching placements in a number of countries around the world, including Australia, China, Costa Rica, Ecuador, England, Greece, India, Ireland, Italy, Japan, New Zealand, Norway, Russia, Scotland, Spain, Turkey or Wales.
 More information can be found in the W.W.
 Wright Education Building, Suite 1044.

 - Consult with an SOE advisor to determine which courses would be appropriate to take at other institutions.